 'Anonymous' Joins Hacker Army Targeting Central Banks for Cash

-These days, the criminal attacks on the Bank of Russia are far less labor-intensive -- and far more lucrative.
-Over the course of last year, hackers looted up to $21 million from accounts opened with the Bank of Russia.
+In 2008, a group of thieves stole $700,000 from Russia's central bank the old-fashioned way: they infiltrated a processing center, handcuffed a guard, and made off with the cash.
+These days, the criminal attacks on the Bank of Russia are far less labor-intensive - and far more lucrative.

 Comments